PlathC/Mirage/README.md

 ### Histogram Equalization

-The library provide an histogram equalization function.
-Currently, the function is simple and does not implement adaptive equalization and remains a bit slow on big image.
+The library provide an histogram equalization function for grayscale and color image.

 ```cpp
 #include "Mirage/Mirage.hpp"